 I see the people in the streets and in the house I have been invited into.
 They are not part of a glossy tourist attraction – they are living their lives (albeit in the glare of tour groups).

-They cook the same cuisine, they wear the same style of clothes, they speak the same language (usually Arabic).
+They cook the same cuisine, they wear the same style of clothes, they speak the same language (a Turkic language written with Arabic script).

 On the hunt for the Silk Road of old, you’ll find modernisation in most places from the east of Asia to the west of Europe.
 It shouldn’t be surprising or disappointing.